loo-y/aboutme/README.md

 The website currently only supports English content display, but Chinese content display will be added later.
 You can also try to modify the zh page based on the en page.
 <br>
-We will also add a dark mode later to provide a better user experience.